 “The experience of movement is shared by every living thing, from the rotation of the earth on its axis to hearing the birds sing.”
 Blythe pg 5

-It is a powerful explanation of the role of music and the brain, reflexes, the necessity to be given the space to play, etc. It certainly gets into the science of it all, however, I was also illuminated, fascinated and inspired.
+It is a powerful explanation of the role of music and the brain, reflexes, the necessity to be given the space to play, etc. It certainly gets into the science of it all, however, we were also illuminated, fascinated and inspired.
 A definite read for the pregnant family.
 It certainly brings the “wow factor” of being a creatress to the forefront of your thinking.